Azra Erhat

-Azra Erhat (4 June 1915 – 6 September 1982) was a Turkish author, archaeologist, academician, classical philologist, and translator.
+Azra Erhat (4 June 1915 – 6 September 1982) was a Turkish author, archaeologist, academic, classical philologist, and translator.
 A pioneer of Turkish Humanism, Azra Erhat is especially well known for her published works, including many translations into Turkish from the classical literature of Ancient Greece.

 Biography

 Azra Erhat was born on 4 June 1915 in Şişli, Istanbul.
 Her parents were Tevfik Bey and Nasibe Hanım.
 Nakibe and her sister, Mukbile, were the children of Fatma Hanım and Fadıl Bey.
-Fadıl Bey (1857-1938) was born in Selanik (Thessaloniki),today in Greece, where he completed his primary and secondary education before traveling to Istanbul, where he graduated from law school.
-Working as a lawyer while splitting his time between Istanbul and Thessaloniki, Fadil and his wife, Fatma, eventually settled down in Büyükada Island, Istanbul Province, in 1923.
+Fadıl Bey (1857-1938) was born in Salonica (modern-day Thessaloniki), today in Greece, where she completed his primary and secondary education before traveling to Istanbul, where he graduated from law school.
+Working as a lawyer while splitting his time between Istanbul and Salonica, Fadıl and his wife, Fatma, eventually settled down in Büyükada Island, Istanbul Province, in 1923.